Y Combinator & Other Seed Funding Basics for MBA Student Startups

 Types of Seed Investors

-The current “seed fund boom” has resulted in a wide variety of investors.
-Generally, angel investors are wealthy amateurs who invest their own seed money in startups, often at a fast pace, on their own terms, and for emotional reasons.
+The current “seed fund boom” has resulted in many investors.
+Generally, angel investors are wealthy amateurs who invest their own seed money in startups, often at a fast pace, on their terms, and for emotional reasons.

 Venture capitalists (VCs) are professionals who invest other people’s seed funding, often pooled through investor syndicates.
 One estimate reports that a typical Sand Hill Road venture capitalist in Silicon Valley’s Menlo Park evaluates a deal flow at the rate of about twenty a day—almost three proposals an hour—but only invests in a handful each year.

 As we point out in our guide titled Business Plan Competitions – Rice University & Others With Large Prize Pools, somewhere between angel investors and venture capital firms lies an intermediate category comprising “super angel” or “micro VC” investors.
 This type of investor funds new, seed-stage startups and is extremely active at funding the finalists in university business plan competitions like the Rice Business Plan Competition and the International Business Model Competition.
 These investors also tend to appear on websites like the FundersClub and the AngelList.

 Prioritizing Investor Contacts

 There are three stages of priorities in efforts to meet investors.
 First, a rare opportunity to meet a lot of investors rapidly would be through a presentation at a demo day event.
 Examples include those held by an accelerator like Y Combinator, the online publisher TechCrunch’s Disrupt SF Conference held each October in San Francisco, and yearly in other venues in the United States and Europe.

 The second stage would be through a warm introduction in which angels introduce promising founders to their investor networks.
 MBA founders might also be able to find someone in their network, possibly through their business school faculty or LinkedIn, who might offer an introduction to a potential investor.